exakat/exakat-docs/Reference/Rules/Php/PlusPlusOnLetters.rst

 Plus Plus Used On Strings
 +++++++++++++++++++++++++

-  Reports strings that are incremented.
+  Reports strings that are incremented with the post increment operator ``'s'++``.

-This spots issues of the famous feature of PHP :
+This spots issues of the famous feature of PHP : incrementing strings with letters.

+This analysis checks for string to be incremented.
+It doesn't check if the string is a numeric string, but does check the type, implicit or explicit.

 .. code-block:: php